ErrantThinking/errantthinking.github.io/content/hexmas_2025/index.md

 This structure is subject to change, as Prismatic Wasteland noted that you can "do whatever and we handle it at end" in terms of piecing the hexes all together.
 What matters most is you have fun and create a hex!
-If your hex is missing or you want to connect next to another hex, please join the Discord discussion, or otherwise reach out to use on social media.
+If your hex is missing or you want to connect next to another hex, please join the Discord discussion, or otherwise reach out to us on social media.

 As of writing this blog post, the current creators and their entries are